TechxArtisanStudio/Openterface/docs/faq.md

 #### Can I access a device's BIOS settings?
 Yes, the direct connection of the Openterface Mini-KVM enables access to low-level BIOS or firmware settings.

-This feature stands in contrast to software-based KVM solutions or remote control applications like TeamViewer and Zoom, which are typically not capable of BIOS-level interactions.
+This feature stands in contrast to software-based KVM solutions or remote control applications like TeamViewer and VNC, which are typically not capable of BIOS-level interactions.

 #### Why doesn't the keyboard control work at the BIOS level for some older target computers?
 It seems that some old computers' BIOS can't recognize our device's USB hub, which can cause issues with our emulated keyboard and mouse not working properly at the BIOS level.
 We're keeping an eye on this problem.